$150 million gift makes Yale School of Drama tuition-free for present, future students

 Geffen first became involved with Yale as the instructor of an arts management seminar during the 1978-79 academic year.
 Since then, Geffen has stayed connected to Yale, Salovey said.

-While the University approached Geffen about making a gift, it was Geffen’s idea that his money should go towards making the school tuition-free, Bundy said.
+While the University approached Geffen about making a gift (consider these gift ideas that can be used on any occasions), it was Geffen’s idea that his money should go towards making the school tuition-free, Bundy said.

 “People from modest financial backgrounds often feel the arts aren’t an option available to them,” Salovey said.
 “They can’t take on a lot of debt, they can’t take the risk involved in an artistic career.
 By using this gift to go tuition-free for every drama school student forever, we are really opening the school, we are making the school more accessible to all kinds of people from all walks of life.”